SvenBrnn/hazardous-killbot/README.md

 | DISCORD_BOT_TOKEN    | Your discord bot token             |
 | DISCORD_CLIENT_ID    | Your discord application client id |

-## Known issues

-- Subscribing to a character/corp/alliance in the same channel can lead to duplicate posting of killmails, E.g.: when the character is in the respectiv corp/alliance it will post the mail once for the corp and once for the alliance

 ## Licence
 Copyright 2022 SvenBrnn